Lonestar Trading US

 The Problem

-Trading assumes obvious chemistry, standardized grades, and responsibility ending at shipment.
-Complex scrap violates all three.
+Trading assumes obvious chemistry and responsibility ending at shipment.
+Complex scrap violates both.

 Where It Breaks